amirtav/Entertainer-Data-Analysis/README.md

 # Entertainer-Data-Analysis
 iNeuron internship - Entertainer Data Analysis.
 Hello all.
 We the team of 4 members -
-Amirta V
+Amirta V,
-Sneha Arun
+Sneha Arun,
-Sudhanshu Dandriyal
+Sudhanshu Dandriyal and
 Vaibhav Joshi
 have completed the Project "Entertainer Data Analysis" by iNeuron.